P2-Net: Joint Description and Detection of Local Features for Pixel and Point Matching: Experiments

-\PAR{Comparisons on descriptors and networks.} To study the effects of descriptors, we report the results of 1) traditional SIFT and SIFT3D descriptors, 2) P2-Net trained with the D2-Net loss (D2\_Triplet) \cite{dusmanu2019d2} and 3) P2-Net trained with the D3Feat loss (D3\_Contrastive) \cite{bai2020d3feat}.
-Besides, to demonstrate the superiority of the 2D branch in P2-Net, we replace it with 4) the R2D2 feature extractor (R2D2\_Based) \cite{revaud2019r2d2} and 5) the ASL feature extractor (ASL\_Based) \cite{luo2020aslfeat}.
-Other training or testing settings are kept the same with the proposed architecture trained with our proposed loss (P2-Net) for a fair comparison.
+\PAR{Comparisons on descriptors and networks.} To study the effects of descriptors, we report the results of 1) traditional SIFT and SIFT3D descriptors; 2) P2-Net trained with the D2-Net loss (P2[D2\_Triplet]) \cite{dusmanu2019d2} and 3) P2-Net trained with the D3Feat loss (P2[D3\_Contrastive]) \cite{bai2020d3feat}.
+Besides, to demonstrate the superiority of the 2D branch in P2-Net, we replace it with 4) the R2D2 network (P2[R2D2]) \cite{revaud2019r2d2} and 5) the ASL network (P2[ASL]) \cite{luo2020aslfeat}.
+Other training or testing settings are the same with the proposed architecture trained with our proposed loss (P2[Full]) for a fair comparison. \wb{Among them, both P2[R2D2] and P2[Full] adopt L2-Net-style ~\cite{tian2017l2} 2D feature extractors but the latter is improved by our ultra-wide reception mechanism}.

 As shown in Tab.~\ref{tbl:7scenes}, traditional descriptors fail to be matched, as hand-designed 2D and 3D descriptors are heterogeneous.
-Additionally, both D2\_Triplet and D3\_Contrastive loss formulations are not able to guarantee convergence on pixel and point matching task.
-However, when adopting our loss, R2D2\_Based and ASL\_Based models not only converge but also present promising performance in most scenes, except the challenging Stairs scene, due to the intrinsic feature extractor limitation of R2D2 and ASL.
-Overall, our proposed P2-Net performs consistently better regarding all evaluation metrics, outperforming all competitive methods by a large margin on all scenes.
+Both P2[D2\_Triplet] and P2[D3\_Contrastive] are not able to guarantee convergence on the pixel-point matching task.
+However, when adopting our loss, P2[R2D2] and P2[ASL] models not only converge but also present promising performance in most scenes, except the challenging Stairs scene, due to the intrinsic feature extractor limitation of R2D2 and ASL. \wb{Moreover, the comparison between P2[R2D2] and P2[Full] also demonstrates the effectiveness of the ultra-wide reception mechanism}.
+Overall, our P2[Full] performs consistently better regarding all evaluation metrics, outperforming all competitive methods by a large margin on all scenes.